Wednesday, October 16, 2013Wednesday, October 15, 2014

-We’ll have telescopes and binoculars set up after sunset for you to enjoy views of the waning gibbous Moon, Mars, and Saturn.
+We’ll have telescopes and binoculars set up after sunset for you to enjoy views of the waxing gibbous Moon, Mars, and Saturn.
 As the sky darkens, we will tour the constellations, clusters, and nebulas of the fall sky.
 6:30 pm.
 Instructor: John Heasley, Solar System Ambassador.
 Free and open to the public.
 Event in conjunction with Dam Challenge Pasta Supper.
 To view the event poster, click here.

 Friday, October 03, 2014

 Friends of the KVR - Dam Challenge Pasta Dinner

 The Friends of the KVR will serve a delicious meal of pasta, sauce, salad, garlic bread, beverages, and desserts; 5:00-8:00 pm at the Kickapoo Valley Reserve Visitor Center.
 Adults $7 one trip, $10 all you can eat, $4 children under 12.
 For the convenience of Dam Challenge racers, check-in will be available during the dinner hours.
 Open to the public.
 Proceeds benefit the Friends of the KVR.